dharayush7/QRCode_Generator/README.md

-# QRCode_Generator-graphic
+# QRCode_Generator-gui

-It is graphix version.
+It is gui version.
 ## Description :

 It is a QR Code Generator.
 Run the file in cmd (windows) or teminal (Apple or Linux).
 Then, enter a massage or url.
 Select size.
 There are 3 size options [Small, Medium (Recomonded), High].
 After, select border size.
 There are 3 border size options [Small, Medium (Recomonded), High].
 Next, select QRCode color.
 There are 5 color options [Black, Red, Blue, Yellow, Green].
 At last, Give a name of QRCode and click to "GENERET".
 Filnally your QRCode save as "name_qrcode.png" in this directory.
 Every thing is display in status column.